 Oriental bittersweet, a non-native vine that smothers other vegetation, is a particularly aggressive newcomer to Balch Hill.
 Bittersweet arrived courtesy of birds who enjoy its berries.
 Highway departments once planted the vine on roadsides in an attempt at beautification (along with multiflora rose, autumn olive, and other shrubs that have since shown their nasty side).
 Some people purchase wreaths and other decorations made of the non-native vine, for its fall display of bright orange-red berries.

 You can help keep Bittersweet from spreading.
 If you can’t resist its vibrant fall colors, please dispose of the decorations in bagged trash rather than in a compost pile or in the woods.
 Best of all, avoid planting the vine.
 Next time you visit Balch Hill, stop by the kiosk for more information on this and other invasive plants.

 A 2017 grant from the Vermont Center for Ecostudies helped us begin site preparations for a pollinator garden on the summit.
-Black tarps will solarize the existing plants (low food value flowers and grasses) and kill the existing seed bank.
-In Spring of 2018, we’ll till the site, then replace the tarps for a few more months to make sure our garden has the best possible start.
-In Fall of 2018, we’ll plant a mix of native, perennial grasses and flowering plants that’s been specially formulated for Balch Hill soils.
-After that, the garden will evolve over four years into a long-lasting, beautiful food source for our many native pollinators!!
+Black tarps trapped the sun’s heat to kill the existing plants (low food value flowers and grasses) as well as the existing seed bank.
+In Spring of 2018, we tilled the site, then replaced the tarps for a few more months to make sure our garden could have the best possible start.